 - Farmers Leading the Way as the Bedrock of our Global Food System by Global Farmer Network farmers Patience Koku and Paul Temple.

-This is a commitment by a broad coalition to pursue, promote and expand science-based tools and finance to empower farmers and help amplify farmer-led sustainability efforts.
-CropLife International is proud to be a facilitator and supporter of the coalition, which so far includes agricultural input companies, food companies, financial institutions and other organizations.
+CropLife International is proud to be a facilitator and supporter of the Private Sector Call to Action, which includes agricultural input companies, food companies, financial institutions and other organizations.

 Ahead of Food Systems Summit, CropLife International hosted a Food Systems Summit Dialogue in partnership with Agricultural Food Systems Institute, Cornell Alliance for Science, Global Farmer Network, Inter-American Institute for Cooperation in Agriculture, and Thought for Food.